TamimiGitHub/faa-sam-demo/300-DocumentDB-Agents.md

   ![Agents](img/agents_stdds_fdps.png)

-### Test the FDPS Agent

-In the Agent Mesh chat interface, run the following prompt:
+### Natural language testing

+Now that both your agents are up and running, we can go ahead and interact with the agents.
+In the Agent Mesh chat interface, run the saved prompts related to these agents by typing `/30` in the chat prompt to bring up the list of presaved prompts.

+For example, with the following prompts:

 ```
 Get me an example FDPS document